Aliases for KIR2DL5B Gene

 GeneCards Summary for KIR2DL5B Gene

-KIR2DL5B (Killer Cell Immunoglobulin-Like Receptor, Two Domains, Long Cytoplasmic Tail, 5B) is a Protein Coding gene.
+KIR2DL5B (Killer Cell Immunoglobulin Like Receptor, Two Ig Domains And Long Cytoplasmic Tail 5B) is a Protein Coding gene.
 Among its related pathways are Natural Killer Cell Receptors: Human Target Cell -- NK Cell Ligand-Receptor Interactions.

 UniProtKB/Swiss-Prot for KIR2DL5B Gene

 Receptor on natural killer (NK) cells for HLA-C alleles.
 Inhibits the activity of NK cells thus preventing cell lysis.